ni/grpc-teststand-api/Server/WindowsService/Readme.md

     5. When building completes, in the **Publish** tab, click the **Target location** link to find the executable file `TestExecWindowsService.exe`.
 Note the location of this file, as you will need it in future steps.

-For more options for "donet publish", see https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish.
+For more options for `dotnet publish`, see https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish.

 ---

 ## Installing the Windows Service
-To install the service, run the following command with admin priviledges:
+To install the service, run the following command with administrator privileges:
-`sc.exe create "NI TestStand gRPC Service" binpath= "<PathToExecutable> --contentRoot <DirectoryOfExecutable>"`
+`sc.exe create "NI TestStand gRPC Service" binpath= "<file-path-to-TestExecWindowsService.exe> --contentRoot <directory-path-to-TestExecWindowsService.exe>"`

-To set the description of the service, run the following command with admin priviledges:
+To set the description of the service, run the following command with administrator privileges:
 `sc.exe description "NI TestStand gRPC Service" "Allows remote gRPC clients to run and monitor test sequences."`

 Note: The service can take some time to initialize and accept client connections.
 Any errors that occurred during startup are logged to the Windows Event Log.
 You can see the log using [Windows Event Viewer](https://learn.microsoft.com/en-us/shows/inside/event-viewer).